Recreating the Plot Game with Three Coffee Cans:

 Put students in small groups after playing the button-pressing game above.
 Tell them you want the class to recreate the button-pressing experience but change the way the game is played.
 Instead of online buttons, this lower-tech version will involve three coffee cans.

-Hand each group eighteen index cards or Post-its.
+Hand each group eighteen index cards or Post-it® Note-sized templates.
 As a group, they are to come up with six original ideas for story characters (ones not seen when pressing the buttons above), six original ideas for interesting settings, and six original ideas for conflicts.
 Require them to check their spelling as they record their ideas--one per card.

 Challenge them to be creative here: "a guy" is a pretty vague character idea, but "a sportswriter" comes across as more specific and interesting.
 Same thing goes with setting; don't forget to remind them to include adjectives: "a murky cave" instead of just "a cave."

 When they create the six conflict cards, they are not to associate the conflict with any specific character they have brainstormed; for example, if they have "a sportswriter," they aren't to make a conflict that only the sportswriter would experience.
 Instead, their conflicts should be general enough to be able to be applied to any character.
 Press the "Conflict" button above to see what we mean.
 Your student groups are to make six general (and original) conflicts that fit the following categories:

 two person against person conflicts (like the police are chasing your character)

 two person against nature conflicts (like your character is lost in the snow)